gautam-deshmukh/black-scholes-sensitivity-lab/README.md

 - Greeks-based sensitivity analysis
 - Modular Python code structure
 - Automated test coverage for pricing correctness
-- Visualization support for sensitivity analysis
+- Visualization support for model behavior and parameter sensitivity
-- Refactored from a single-file script into a cleaner project layout
+- Refactored from a single-file prototype into a cleaner project layout

 ## Repository structure